This is a bit technical at times, but it makes an important point that is a

 Why might the Phillips curve flatten out as the unemployment rate rises further above the natural rate of unemployment?
 As a reminder, what matters for labor market decisions is the real wage rate—the nominal wage adjusted for the price level (or cost of living).
 One explanation for the flattening of the Phillips curve is downward real wage rigidity—that is, a more sluggish response of real wages when the unemployment rate is high (see the Boston Fed paper by Holden and Wulfsberg for a more detailed discussion of theories of real wage resistance during an economic downturn).
 In a situation of high unemployment, wage growth becomes relatively stable around the recent level of underlying inflation, so that real wages don’t fall sufficiently to clear the labor market.

-Here's how they estimate the non-linear Phillips curve and an explanation of why the sample begins in 1997:
+Here's how they estimate the non-linear Phillips curve and an explanation of

 Our Phillips curve model relates four-quarter growth in nominal compensation per hour (for the nonfarm business sector) to economic slack, controlling for movements in trend productivity growth and expected inflation.
 Our measure of slack is the Congressional Budget Office (CBO) estimate of the unemployment gap—the percentage point deviation between the actual unemployment rate and the CBO estimate of the natural rate of unemployment.
 For trend productivity growth, we use an average of the (annualized) quarterly growth rate of productivity.
 For expected inflation, we construct a ten-year personal consumption expenditure (PCE) survey measure by adjusting the Survey of Professional Forecasters’ ten-year expected CPI inflation series to account for the average differential between CPI and PCE inflation.
 As the chart below shows, expected inflation has been extremely stable during the post-1997 period.
 To provide additional observations for estimation and to conduct the analysis in a low-inflation environment with well-anchored expectations, we use data that cover the period from 1997 through the present.